DMeechan/deploy-elixir-docker-example/README.md

 	```
 	cp ~/.ssh/id_rsa.pub ./config/ssh_key.pub
 	```
+10. Set up your local database: `mix ecto.setup`
-10. Try running the app locally: `mix phoenix.server`
+11. Try running the app locally: `mix phoenix.server`
-11. Stop the server (control-c; control-c)
+12. Stop the server (control-c; control-c)
-12. Build the docker image: `docker build --tag=elixir-build -f docker/Dockerfile .`
+13. Build the docker image: `docker build --tag=elixir-build -f docker/Dockerfile .`
-13. Run the docker image: `docker run -d -p 22:22 -P --name elixir-build elixir-build`
+14. Run the docker image: `docker run -d -p 22:22 -P --name elixir-build elixir-build`
-14. Check that you can ssh into the docker image: `ssh localhost`
+15. Check that you can ssh into the docker image: `ssh localhost`
-15. You should also check that you can ssh into the Production Host Server
+16. You should also check that you can ssh into the Production Host Server
-16. Build a release for production: `mix edeliver build release`
+17. Build a release for production: `mix edeliver build release`
-17. Deploy the build to the Production Host: `mix edeliver deploy release to production`
+18. Deploy the build to the Production Host: `mix edeliver deploy release to production`
 	* Note: If you are presented with multiple releases, you need to type the version number of the release that you want to deploy then press [return]

 		```